 The Shark Rotator Powered Lift-Away TruePet doesn't have a battery.

 This vacuum has a few extra features to enhance the user experience.
-It has three power settings: Hard Floor, Low Pile Carpet, and High Pile Carpet.
+It has three surface level settings: Hard Floor, Low Pile Carpet, and High Pile Carpet.
 You can adjust the height of the main head if you're using it on carpet.
 You can also slightly adjust the suction on the turbo brush with a slider for when you need to clean delicate furniture with it.

 The NV752 variant has three included tools and brushes.
 Other variants have different tools that come with it.
 Note that the turbo brush, called the TruePet Mini Motorized Brush, is meant to clean pet hair and not to groom your pet like the pet grooming tool on the Dyson Ball Animal 2.